 Wondering what to pack for London and other parts of England?
 Read on to find out how local travelista, Lottie with The Ambling Explorer, recommends you plan your own travel wardrobe when traveling in her home country.

-What to Wear in London and the UK
+What to Wear in London

 No matter the time of year, always keep a travel-size umbrella in your purse.

-Also remember that Britain is one of those places where if you forget anything, you’ll be able to pick it up when you get there (and it won’t cost you an arm and a leg.)
-So don’t be afraid of packing light.
+Also remember that if you forget anything, you’ll be able to pick it up when you get there, so don’t be afraid to pack light.
 Try to stick to a small selection of colors to make it easier to mix and match your items.

-What to Wear in London and the UK in Winter
+What to Wear in London in Winter

 December, January & February

 For city exploring, bring your jeans.
 They aren’t appropriate for hiking, but I can’t think of anything more ideal to wear while walking around London on a frosty winter morning.